mweel1/usa_high_level/jury-service/index.md

 # Jury Service

-Users would authenticate or authorize their operating system to the jury service.
+Users would oAuth to the Jury Service which would be a platform to assign juries to court cases at various levels of jurisdiction.

 Once authorized they would be called based on their past duty.
 Their past duty would have weights.
 Where a simple domain court case might carry a less weight than a full criminal trial (phase 2).